 Setting Button Actions

 - Select a button action, and configure as required.

 After you configure all the buttons in your message, click to move on to the next step.

 Adaptive Link opens a mobile wallet pass.
-Select an Adaptive LinkA vendor-agnostic, shortened mobile wallet pass link that supports templates for both Google Pay and Apple Wallet.
+Select an Adaptive LinkA vendor-agnostic, shortened mobile wallet pass link that supports templates for both Google Wallet and Apple Wallet.
 When a user taps the link, Airship determines the user’s platform and generates the right pass for that platform. from the list.

 - Adaptive links must be configured before they will appear in the actions list.
 See: in Create adaptive links using the dashboard.